NextCenturyCorporation/nucleus/wrappers/angular/README.md

 ## Publish

-First, build the project.
-Then, move to the build directory:
+First, update the package.json file version.
+Then, build the project.
+Next, move to the build directory:

 ```
 cd dist/nucleus-wrappers-angular/